 All interviews will be academic in nature.
 In some cases, you will be given some interview preparation immediately prior to your interview.
 This means that you will be given a passage to read or problem sheet to look at, which you will probably then discuss for part of the interview.
-Sometimes this takes place on a chair just outside of your interview room so it’s a good idea to bring something to lean on.
 The contents of the interview prep is deliberately supposed to be something you have not come across before so no preparation is necessary.
 It often helps to guide the interview such that it is more like an actual Cambridge supervision.

-Interviewers may not bring up anything from your personal statement: many candidates have answered questions like 'why do you want to study Law?' quite comprehensively in the personal statement and the interview is a chance to find out new information about you and your potential rather than re-tread the ground from your personal statement.
+Interviewers may not bring up anything from your personal statement.
+Many candidates have answered questions like 'why do you want to study Law?' quite comprehensively in the personal statement and the interview is a chance to find out new information about you and your potential rather than re-tread the ground from your application.
 Also remember that there's no need to go overboard on revision - your current schoolwork is very important and we're anxious not to distract you from it.
 Interviews are designed to be something that you can't prepare for too much (aside from a wider and general interest in the subject) to allow all candidates from all backgrounds an equal chance.

-In some subjects, you will be asked to sit a written assessment or test in Cambridge as well (more details on this on the subject pages below).
-Wherever possible we will do our best to arrange all of your appointments (i.e. interview(s) and, where applicable, written assessments, tests etc.) on the same day.
-If necessary, we will also provide meals and overnight accommodation too.
-You can find much more information, including videos of mock interviews, on the University website.
-Specifications and sample papers for the written assessments can also be found on the University website.
-You can find likely interview dates, more detail on what to expect in interviews for your subject at Peterhouse, on the drop-down pages below.
+In some subjects, you will be asked to sit a written assessment or test (more details on this on the subject pages below).
+You can find much more information, including videos of mock interviews, specifications and sample papers for the written assessments on the University website.
+You can find more detail on what to expect in interviews for your subject at Peterhouse, on the drop-down pages below.

 Please note that interview/test/interview prep times will already be adjusted as appropriate for those who have submitted an Adjustment for Disability/Learning Difficulty form.